mingh2/SurvivalOfTheFittest/docs/final.md

 #### Essential Knowledge
 The project requires us to review, comprehend, and implement what we have learned in CompSci 175, and several other Intelligence System courses – CompSci 171, CompSci 177, and CompSci 178.
 The project utilized Neural Network, Q-Learning, and Neuroevolution of Augmenting Topologies to generate three different agents.
 Deep Q Network provided the most readily available solution.
 A neural network delivers an estimation of Q value, and then the agent would determine the best action based on the Q value.
 Another agent whom the team has been working on is NEAT (Neuroevolution of Augmenting Topologies).
 NEAT has presented various challenges during the development.
 It is a powerful method, but the team only has limited knowledge on the subject.
 Beside Deep Q Network and NEAT, a random agent whose actions are solely determined by unplanned actions without any heuristics.
 The random acts as a control group to evaluate the performance of other agents by comparing the performance.

-Progress Summary
+#### Progress Summary

-As described in our Status Report, the project has created an agent with Deep Q Network whom can tackle the task of surviving from one Zombie in a limited cage.
-Two other agents has
+As described in our Status Report, the team had created an agent with Deep Q Network whom can tackle the task of surviving from one Zombie in a limited cage.
+Since then, the team has been working on improving the performance of the agent.
+The MSE – Mean Squared Error – of the Deep Q Network agent shows an ambiguous result, as described in the Status Report.
+Now, the improvement of performance can be undoubtedly demonstrated by a chart (in-depth demonstration in Evaluation section).